roshan04/BE-PROJECT/README.md

 movies accordingly.
 It makes the decision depending on the genre, director, actors and many more such factors to make a list of movies for the user.

 Before running:
-npm install
+npm install,
-python3
+python3,
-from app import db
+from app import db,
-db.create_all()
+db.create_all(),